dixonte/StreamDeckX7Plugin/README.md

 * USB protocol.
 Unless someone else figures this out.
 I don't have enough time or interest to do this at this stage.

 # Sources
-Based heavily on the protocol discovery work from [x7-bluetooth-control](https://github.com/Sayrus/x7-bluetooth-control).
+Based heavily on the protocol discovery work from [x7-bluetooth-control](https://github.com/Sayrus/x7-bluetooth-control) [(blog post)](https://sayr.us/reverse/soundblaster-reverse/).

 Uses [StreamDeckToolkit](https://github.com/FritzAndFriends/StreamDeckToolkit) to implement a Stream Deck plugin in C#.